-The Australian Energy Market Commission has decided to make this draft Rule determination for the Release of Generator information by AEMO Rule change request.
-This Rule change request was submitted to the Commission by Senergy Econnect Australia Pty Ltd on 6 June 2010.
+The Australian Energy Market Commission (AEMC or Commission) has decided to make this Final Rule Determination for the Release of Generator information by AEMO Rule change request.
+This Rule change request was submitted to the Commission by Senergy Econnect Australia Pty Ltd (Senergy or the Proponent) on 6 June 2010.

-In this Rule change request, the Proponent seeks to bring forward the date on which the Australian Energy Market Operator is required to release certain information relating to connecting generators, to third parties.
+In this Rule change request, the Proponent seeks to bring forward the date on which the Australian Energy Market Operator (AEMO) is required to release certain information relating to connecting generators, to third parties.
 The proponent proposes that this date should be revised, such that it is the earlier of: